icrossfield-bjss/android-sdk-v2/mobile-connect-sdk/README.md

 Any updates on the Android SDK will require re-building by performing `gradlew assemble` on the Android SDK.
 This will create an `AAR` within the `build\outputs\aar` directory for each `Build Type`.
 The generated `AAR` can then be used to import within the [Demo Application](https://github.com/Mobile-Connect/android-sdk-v2/tree/master/mobile-connect-demo).

 This Android SDK relies on the [Java SDK] (https://github.com/Mobile-Connect/java-sdk-v1).
-The generated `JAR` file from the JAVA SDK is placed within the Android SDK's `app\libs` directory.
+The generated `JAR` file from the [Java SDK](https://github.com/Mobile-Connect/java-sdk-v1) is placed within the Android SDK's `app\libs` directory.
 The following statement is required within the SDK's `app` `build.gradle` file:

     compile fileTree(dir: 'libs', include: ['*.jar'])

 Though you may wish to swap this with:

-    compile files('libs/mobile-connect-sdk-2.0.0-SNAPSHOT.jar')
+    compile files('libs/mobile-connect-sdk-1.0.0.jar')

 If you wish to `compile` only one specific `JAR`.